Trillion-Servers/Pterodactyl-Addon/README.md

 CPU Usage| Not Started | Client
 Ram Usage| Not Started | Client
 Disk Usage| Not Started | Client
+Getallservers|In Progress | Client
-Getallservers| Not Started | Client startserver| Not Started | Client stopserver| Not Started | Client killserver| Not Started | Client restartserver| Not Started | Client sendcommand| Not Started | Client getServerStatus| Not Started | Client
+startserver| Not Started | Client stopserver| Not Started | Client killserver| Not Started | Client restartserver| Not Started | Client sendcommand| In Progress | Client getServerStatus| In Progress | Client
 SuspendServer| Not Started | Admin
 UnSuspendServer| Not Started | Admin